Razakabdul-12/App/help/expense.md

 - If a report has been exported and reimbursed via ACH, it will be automatically marked as paid in Xero during the next sync.
 - If a report has been exported and marked as paid in Xero, it will be automatically marked as reimbursed in Expensify during the next sync.
 - If a report has not yet been exported to Xero, it won’t be automatically exported.

-#### [Report Export to Sage Intacct] Why wasn't my report automatically exported to Sage Intacct?
-There are a number of factors that can cause auto-export to fail.
-If this happens, you will find the specific export error in the report comments for the report that failed to export.
-Once you’ve resolved any errors, you can manually export the report to Sage Intacct.

-#### [Negative Expenses to Sage Intacct] Can I export negative expenses to Sage Intacct?
-Yes, you can export negative expenses to Sage Intacct.
-If you are exporting out-of-pocket expenses as expense reports, then the total of each exported report cannot be negative.

 #### [QuickBooks Online Error Resolution] Why do I see a red dot next to my QuickBooks Online connection?
 If there is an error with your connection, you’ll see a red dot next to Accounting in the left menu.
 When you press Accounting, you’ll also see a red dot displayed next to the QuickBooks Online connection card.
 This may occur if you incorrectly enter your QuickBooks Online login information when trying to establish the connection.
 To resubmit your login details: